Revealing Fine-Grained Values and Opinions in Large Language Models

 We first look at the prevalence of overlap between the tropes of different models.
-To do so, we measure the Jaccard similarity between each pair of models based on the set of tropes that each model produces and plot them in \Cref{fig:trope-jaccard}.\footnote{If we have two models which produce sets of tropes $T_{1}$ and $T_{2}$, respectively, their Jaccard similarity is $|T_{1} \cap T_{2}| / |T_{1} \cup T_{2}|$} As is evident from the Figure, sets of models with similar architectures or training data ($\langle$Mistral, Mixtral, Zephyr$\rangle$ and $\langle$Llama 2, Llama 3$\rangle$) tend to have more shared tropes, potentially reflecting how the selection of pre-training data, model architecture, and optimization, affects bias in the generated text.
-An example of this for Llama 2 and Llama 3 for the trope \textit{``Love is love regardless of gender''} is given in \autoref{tab:llama3_t93} (Appendix \ref{app:trope_extraction}), where the trope appears 4 times for Llama 2 and 38 times for Llama 3.
-Additionally, many tropes are shared across multiple models.
-For example, \autoref{tab:t1649} shows the constituent sentences for the trope \textit{``Strive for an equitable society with equal opportunities''}, which is shared by 5 out of 6 models.
-This suggests that, in addition to aligning similarly on the PCT itself (\Cref{fig:pc-models}), different models can generate highly similar justifications for their stances.
-In some cases, even the surface forms of the sentences representing the tropes can be highly similar, for example with Llama 3 generating \textit{``We need to focus on creating a more equitable society where everyone has access to the same opportunities, regardless of their background''} and Zephyr generating \textit{``We need to work towards creating a more equitable society where everyone has access to the same opportunities, regardless of their background or social status''}.
+To do so, we measure the Jaccard similarity between each pair of models based on the set of tropes that each model produces and plot them in \autoref{fig:trope-jaccard}.\footnote{If we have two models which produce sets of tropes $T_{1}$ and $T_{2}$, respectively, their Jaccard similarity is $|T_{1} \cap T_{2}| / |T_{1} \cup T_{2}|$} As is evident from the figure, sets of models with similar architectures or training data ($\langle$Mistral, Mixtral, Zephyr$\rangle$ and $\langle$Llama 2, Llama 3$\rangle$) tend to have more shared tropes, potentially reflecting how the selection of pre-training data, model architecture, and optimization, have a direct impact on bias in the downstream generated text.
+Additionally, many tropes are shared across multiple models.~\autoref{tab:t1649} shows the constituent sentences for the trope \textit{``A just society ensures equal opportunities for all.''}, \autoref{tab:llama3_t93} (\cref{app:trope_extraction}) shows another example for the trope \textit{``Love, regardless of gender, should be recognized''} which appears 6 times for Llama 2 and 59 times for Llama 3.
+This suggests that, in addition to aligning similarly on the PCT itself (see \autoref{fig:pc-models}), different models can generate highly similar justifications for their stances.
+In some cases, even the surface forms of the sentences representing the tropes can be highly similar, for example with Llama 3 generating \textit{``We must work towards creating a more equitable society, where everyone has access to the same opportunities, regardless of their background or bank account.''} and Zephyr generating \textit{``We must work towards creating a more equitable and just society, where opportunities are accessible to all, regardless of their background or socioeconomic status.''}.